 This course analyzes the development of the modern world through the web of social and cultural relationships centered around several critically important commodities.
-These commodities may include, but may not be limited to: spices and silk; sugar, tobacco, and cotton; codfish, trees, the potato and beaver pelts; opium, rubber, coal and iron; oil, automobiles, and the microchip.
+These commodities may include: spices and silk; sugar, tobacco, and cotton; codfish, trees, the potato and beaver pelts; opium, rubber, coal and iron; oil, automobiles, and the microchip.